 To do that, you’ll have to determine who should be covered and what types of benefits to offer, along with a look at your budget and ability to manage the rollout of a new policy.

 Who Should Be Covered?

-If you are a small business owner, you can probably cover insurance for your entire crew.
+If you are a small business owner, you can have insurance for your entire crew.
 However, if you’re a larger company with all kinds of employees, you might need to reconsider.
-One popular option that businesses of all sizes choose is group-term life insurance, providing it as an option to all full-time and salaried employees.
+One popular option that Canadian businesses of all sizes choose is group-term life insurance, providing it as an option to all full-time and salaried employees.

 One key thing to note is that it’s better to group up employees than to offer to only a select few.
 In doing that, you not only risk discrimination but you also will not get any deductions for federal taxes, including premiums.
 In order to avoid discrimination and ensure that you’re moving in the right direction, you should aim to meet the following conditions.

 - Choose a plan in which at least 70% of all employees are eligible